 6 ideas to help children benefit from Lent

-The Coptic Orthodox Church started Lent 2 weeks ago.
+The Coptic Orthodox Church has started Lent.
 For 55 days, Copts will follow a vegan diet.

 However, Lent is so much more than abstaining from cheese and chocolate (notice how chicken and meat are not even on my mind?).